-The Clerk to the Corporation maintains a register of financial and personal interests of the Governors.
+The Governance Adviser and Clerk maintains a register of financial and personal interests of the Governors.
 The register is available for inspection at the above address and on the college website.

-All governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Clerk to the Corporation, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
-The appointment, evaluation and removal of the Clerk are matters for the Corporation as a whole.
+All governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Governance Adviser and Clerk, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
+The appointment, evaluation and removal of the Governance Adviser and Clerk are matters for the Corporation as a whole.